pshetty44/Churn-predictor/README.md

  **Random Forest and SVM(Support Vector Machines) have the best result.
 We chose Ramdomforest since it is faster and will perform better with larger datasets.**
- The parameters of randomforest algorithm was tuned to get the best fit.
-Details about this are available in the notebook.

  ### 2 Project Scope: